rinki89/Digital-VLSI-SoC-design-and-planning/README.md

 1. Run 'picorv32a' design synthesis using OpenLANE flow and generate necessary outputs.

 ## 📘 Day 2 - Good floorplan vs bad floorplan and introduction to library cells

+### ⚙️ Implementation

+#### Tasks:

+- ✅ Run the picorv32a design floorplanning using the OpenLANE flow, and generate the necessary output files.
+- ✅ Calculate the die area in microns using the values from the generated floorplan DEF file:
+-        Die Area (in microns) = Die Width (in microns) × Die Height (in microns)
+- ✅ Load the generated floorplan DEF file in the Magic layout tool and explore the floorplan.
+- ✅ Run congestion-aware placement for the picorv32a design using the OpenLANE flow, and generate the necessary output files.
+- ✅ Load the generated placement DEF file in Magic and explore the placement.

 ## 📘 Day 3 - Design library cell using Magic Layout and ngspice characterization
 ## 📘 Day 4 - Pre-layout timing analysis and importance of good clock tree
 ## 📘 Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA